-Today, The Forward Trust and Action on Addiction announced they are uniting their efforts by merging to create a powerful force for recovery from addiction, at a time when there couldn’t be a greater need for these services.
+Today, The Forward Trust and Action on Addiction are uniting their efforts by merging to create a powerful force for recovery from addiction, at a time when there couldn’t be a greater need for these services.

-The charities will join forces to reach more people in more places to live their lives free from addiction and the stigma associated with it.
+The charities join forces to reach more people in more places to live their lives free from addiction and the stigma associated with it.

 Both charities share a longstanding commitment to helping individuals achieve long term, stable, abstinence-based recovery from addiction, and supporting families affected by addiction.